 For smaller jobs we will just adjust the technician’s working days so all shifts are covered.

-For larger audiometry sessions we usually send two hearing test units, with one testing from say 9am to 5pm, and the second from 6pm to 1am for example.
+For larger audiometric testing sessions we usually send two screening units, with one testing from 9am to 5pm, and the second from 6pm to 1am, for example.
 Why does the evening person get an hour less of work I hear you ask?
 Simple, The Noise Chap himself, (all hail the Noise God for he is great), tends to do the evenings and would rather keep testing than have breaks but then be going on an hour longer in the small hours of the morning.

 You seem a bit informal, will you do a professional job?